henryhale/mdr/README.md

 # Micro Data Recognition (MDR)

-Based on the Apple TV series titled, "Severance".

-Inspired by the Macro Data Refinement team in the series.
+A pattern recognition game inspired by the Apple TV series _Severance_, specifically the Macro Data Refinement (MDR) team.

-Each team member had a workstation with a grid of numbers and required to refine the data basing on the emotion triggers they had with certain numbers on the screen.
+In the show, each team member analyzes grids of numbers and reacts emotionally to hidden patterns.
+This project brings that concept to life through interactive gameplay focused on focus, logic, and number intuition.

 ## Why?